Beatso/old-website/content/other-stuff.md

 also made in python. [github](https://github.com/Beatso/TranslateNonsensePY)

+## schubert

+a configurable discord bot that gives users a role when they join a voice channel. [website](/project/schubert)

 ## pinn

 a discord bot so anyone can pin messages, even if they don't have the manage messages permission. [website](/project/pinn)